tachiyomiorg/website/website/src/docs/guides/backups.md

 - **Series information**
   - Author, Artist, Date Added to Library, Selected Viewer, Read Duration, etc.
 - **Extensions** used
+- **Settings** including app settings and source-specific settings

 ### What's NOT included in a backup?
 - **Reading history** of titles NOT in library
-- **Settings** including app settings and extension-specific settings
 - **Downloaded** chapters including [local source](/docs/guides/local-source/) chapters
+- **Custom covers**

 ## Restoring a backup
-Restoring a backup can be done through the Backup and Restore settings.
+Restoring a backup can be done through the "Data and storage" settings.

 To ensure a smooth restoration process, remember to: